Rut (mammalian reproduction): White-tailed deer

 The rut for white-tailed deer (Odocoileus virginianus) usually lasts three weeks in the Northern Hemisphere and may occur most of the year in tropical zones.
 The rut is the time when white-tail deer, especially bucks, are more active and less cautious than usual.
 This makes them easier to hunt, as well as more susceptible to being hit by motor vehicles.

 Outdoors writer Charles Alsheimer has done research demonstrating the white-tailed deer rut is also controlled by the lunar phase and that the rut peaks seven days after the second full moon during October and November (the rutting moon), while elk begin rutting during the September equinox on 21 September.

 A white-tail doe may be in estrus for up to 72 hours and may come into estrus up to seven times if she does not mate.
 Cows may come into estrus up to four or more times if they do not mate.
+Some people believe that it is possible that does can enter a second estrus around 28 to 30 days from its first estrus if the doe isn't bred.
+There are also studies that show that some does actively participate in seeking out possible mates in areas where there are less males to increase the chances of finding males and being bred.

 The rut can start as early as the end of September and can last all the way through the winter months.
 Bucks usually begin this process when the velvet is falling off their antlers, and it can last all the way until they start to shed their antlers.
 The peak of the rut, however, is right in the middle.
 The average peak day for the white-tail rut in the U.S. is November 13.
 Around this period of time, the bucks and does are very active, with the rut in full swing.
 For a hunter sitting in a tree stand at this time of the year, it is not uncommon to see many deer pass through his specific area, due to other deer chasing others.